mapr-demos/katacoda-scenarios/spark_flight_delays/step3.md

 Kafka is the defacto standard API for streams and it too is supported by MapR.
 For simple tutorial purposes, we'll use a prebuilt Java client to read from the flights JSON file and publish as messages to the MapR Event store /user/mapr/stream:flights Topic.

-`java -cp ./mapr-spark-flightdelay-1.0.jar:`mapr classpath` streams.MsgProducer`{{execute}}
+<pre><code class="execute">java -cp ./mapr-spark-flightdelay-1.0.jar:`mapr classpath` streams.MsgProducer</code></pre>

-Now, consume those messages from the stream.
+Now, get info on the topic

-`java -cp ./mapr-spark-flightdelay-1.0.jar:`mapr classpath` streams.MsgConsumer`{{execute}}

-You can use ctl c in the terminal window to stop consuming
+`maprcli stream topic info -path /apps/stream -topic flights`{{execute}}

 ## Create a MapR Database table for Storing Enriched Events

 The [MapR Database](https://mapr.com/products/mapr-db/) is a scalable, high performance, NoSQL database designed for data-intensive applications.
+Use the MapR cli to create the table which Spark Structured Streaming will write to:

 `maprcli table create -path /user/mapr/flighttable -tabletype json -defaultreadperm p -defaultwriteperm p`{{execute}}